https://indianmasterminds.com

 A HOPEFUL FUTURE FOR PUNJAB

 As Punjab stares down a potential environmental disaster, Kahan Singh Pannu’s SRB technique offers a glimmer of hope.
-By drastically reducing water consumption, lowering labour costs, and cutting greenhouse gas emissions, SRB has the potential to revolutionize rice cultivation in Punjab.
+By drastically reducing water consumption, lowering labor costs, and cutting greenhouse gas emissions, SRB has the potential to revolutionize rice cultivation in Punjab.
 Pannu’s legacy as an innovator in sustainable agriculture continues to grow, offering solutions to one of the region’s most pressing crises.

 Indian Masterminds Stories